 If you are injured at work, the following people may be involved in helping you recover from your injury and return to work and the community:

-If it is likely that you will be off work for more than two weeks, your case manager will arrange to meet and help you and your employer develop and implement a return to work plan.
+If it’s likely that you’ll be off of work for more than two weeks, a mobile case manager may arrange to meet to help you and your employer develop and implement a recovery and return to work plan.

-Your doctor is responsible for assessing your injury and together with you, deciding what kind of treatment you require, including the frequency and duration of the treatment.
-They will also help you to set some treatment goals and contribute to the development of your recovery and return to work plan.
+Your doctor is responsible for assessing your injury, and together with you, deciding what kind of treatment you require, including the frequency and duration of the treatment.
+They will also help you to set some treatment goals, provide details of what you’re able to do via a Work Capacity Certificate and contribute to the development of your recovery and return to work plan.

 Allied health provider